-How to Make Upholdstered Counter Stools
+How to Make Upholstered Bar Stools

-Upholstered counter stools are much more attractive, and certainly more comfortable, than those made with a hard seat.
+Upholstered bar stools are much more attractive, and certainly more comfortable, than those made with a hard seat.
 They make a kitchen or dining area look pleasant and also make eating areas integrate into existing themes within a home.
 Making upholstered counter stools is an easy job and the way they can transform a place is fantastic.

-Step 1 - Preparing the Foam
+Preparing the Foam

 The thickness of the foam that you choose to use depends on your own personal preference, although you should go for at least 4 inches for the stools to feel really comfortable during periods of extended use.
 You’ll need a large enough piece of foam to cover all of the stools you wish to upholster.

 Place the foam on a flat surface then place the stool on top, with the seat directly against the foam.
 Draw the shape of the seat on the foam with your pencil.
 Repeat for as many stools as you’re going to upholster.
 Using an electric knife, cut out the foam shapes carefully.
 You can either discard the remainder of the foam or reserve it for other projects.

 Take your time in choosing the fabric as you'll want to choose something that fits in with the existing decor of your room.
 When you've brought it home, place the fabric, pattern side down, on a flat surface.
 Next, place the stool on top with the seat on the fabric.
 Draw the shape of the seat on the fabric with your pencil, then follow with a parallel shape 8 inches outside the first.
 Use the scissors to cut the fabric in the outer shape.

 Repeat the procedure for all your upholstered counter stools.
 Make sure you have enough fabric of the same pattern for all the stools or you’ll ruin the overall matching effect.